-How do I import data from PDF to Microsoft Excel?
+How can I import data from PDF to Microsoft Excel?

-- Now click on the Get data button, select the From File option, then the From PDF option.
+3. Now press on the Get data button, select From File and then click on From PDF.

-- You will be prompted to select the PFD file that you want to pull data from and after you do, you will see another window where you can select which data to use.
+4. You will be prompted to select the PFD file that you want to pull data from.
+Choose the file you want to convert from your computer.

-We hope that this little guide will help you import your data from PDF and import them to an Excel spreadsheet.
+We hope this little guide will help you import your data from PDF and import them to an Excel spreadsheet with no fuss.

-If you have any questions or suggestions, don’t hesitate to tell us about that in the Comments section below.
+If you have any questions or suggestions, don’t hesitate to tell us about them in the Comments section below.